JennaBarbara/KOHOChallenge/README.md

 ## About

 This project is written in go version 1.15.5.
-It connects to a MySql database using gorm.
+It connects to a MySql database using the Gorm ORM library.

 ## Before You Start